rapidsai/deployment/source/guides/index.md

 :link-type: doc
 Colocate worker pods on Kubernetes
 ^^^
-Use pod affinity for the workers to optimize communication overhead on Kubernetes
+Use Pod affinity for the workers to optimize communication overhead on Kubernetes

 {bdg-primary}`Dask`
 {bdg-primary}`Kubernetes`